orsonteodoro/nano-ycmd/README.md

 #### How do I use this code completion feature?

-Just type and press Ctrl-letter.
-Use Ctrl-space to exit the code completion selections.
+Just type and press Ctrl-letter when suggestions show.

-Do Ctrl-X to exit the suggestions lists.
+Do Ctrl-X to exit the code completion suggestions list.

 #### Which completer commands work and how do I access them and what is the expected behavior?